amunozsesma/dialogo/message-payloads.md

 ```

 ```
-queue-message, (provisional, might need to be expanded for turns) {
+server-queue-message, (provisional, might need to be expanded for turns) {
 	type: remoteStreamInfo,
 	payload: {